Calling Test

 Busyness

-Martha was busy doing things for Jesus.
-Mary sat at His feet.
-Jesus said Mary chose the better thing (Luke 10:41-42).
-Sometimes the most meaningful choice is to stop doing and start being.
+Martha was busy doing things for Jesus while Mary sat at His feet.
+Jesus told Martha she was "careful and troubled about many things: But one thing is needful: and Mary hath chosen that good part."
+(Luke 10:41-42) Sometimes the most meaningful choice is to stop doing and start being.

 The Source of True Meaning